My name is Michael Smith, and I am asking for your vote for Vice Chair of the Democratic Party of Oregon.

-As Chair of the Rules Committee since 2021, Mike has spearheaded an overhaul of the Bylaws and Standing Rules to bring them in line with changes to State Law.
+As Chair of the Multdems Rules Committee from 2021 to 2025, Mike has spearheaded an overhaul of the Bylaws and Standing Rules to bring them in line with changes to State Law.

 As the Multnomah Democrats Second Vice Chair 2019-2021, Mike helped pave the way for the Multnomah Democrats to conduct regular business meeting during the COVID crisis.
 With their leadership, the Multnomah Democrats carry out regular business meetings with even greater participation than before.